GoogleChrome/developer.chrome.com/site/en/docs/webstore/inline_installation/index.md

 disable deceptive or confusing flows faster.

-In addition to the automated enforcement system, the Chrome Web Store team periodically conducts manual reviews of landing pages and ads associated with an extension’s inline installation.
+In addition to the automated enforcement system, the Chrome Web Store team periodically conducts manual reviews of landing pages and ads associated with an extension's inline installation.
 If the team encounters a landing page or ad that violates the [Unwanted Software Policy][12] or any other aspect of the [Developer Program Policies][13], inline installation for the associated extension will be permanently disabled.
 For violations involving malware or social engineering, further